 Rarely.
 In fact, less than 10 cases of vitamin A toxicity occur per year, according to research.
 As long as you eat less than 10,000 IU per day of vitamin A (the tolerable upper limit), you won’t get too much.

-In fact, you would have to eat two to five times the recommended serving of fish oil to exceed the RDI.
+In fact, you would have to eat two to five times the recommended serving of codfish oil to exceed the RDI.

 This tolerable upper limit gives a range of safety around it as well, and according to data from the National Health and Examination Survey, a third of Americans don’t even meet the bare minimum estimated average requirements.